 If you’re using a brush pen for the first time, we recommend starting with light pressure and slowly increasing the pressure until you find the right amount for your strokes.

 What Type of Paper is Best for Brush Pen Calligraphy?

 The second thing to consider is the weight of the paper.
 The thickness is critical if you use water-based ink like a watercolor brush pen.
-You want to choose a thicker paper so that the ink does not show through to the other side.
+You want to choose thicker paper so the ink does not show through to the other side.